Do Fire Extinguishers expire?

 Once this is complete, your records can be updated and you will be advised on whether you need any fire extinguishers replacing within your building.

-Every commercial building needs two fire extinguishers per floor – as outlined in the Regulatory Reform (Fire Safety) Order 2005 – this is unless the space is too small (something Scutum Group can advise upon during a Fire Risk Assessment).
+Every commercial building needs two fire extinguishers per floor – as outlined in the Regulatory Reform (Fire Safety) Order 2005 – this is unless the space is too small (something Scutum London can advise upon during a Fire Risk Assessment).
 With this in mind, it’s important to keep up to date with fire extinguisher maintenance.

 Request a Callback